lucgr/RepoScope/README.md

 2. **Configure Settings**:
    - Navigate to the Settings tab in the extension popup
-   - Enter your GitLab API token (requires API access)
+   - Enter your GitLab API token (requires API access).
+This token is stored securely in your browser and sent to the backend with each request to authorize GitLab operations.
-   - Specify the backend URL (default: http://localhost:8000)
+   - Specify the backend URL (default: http://localhost:8000, or the deployed instance like the public Cloud Run option below).
-   - Add repositories to track (one URL per line)
+   - Add repositories to track
    - All settings are saved automatically and securely in your browser

 ### Viewing Unified PRs